fosslight/hub-guide-en/tutorial/1_project/2_Identification/5_BOM_Tab.md

 1. Click the 'Merge And Save' button.
     - Merge the OSS list written in 3rd Party, SRC, BIN tabs.
 2. [**Check Warning message**](https://fosslight.org/hub-guide/tips/1_common/5_warning_message)
-3. Request to review by clicking the 'Request Review' button.
+3. Request to review by clicking the 'Request' button.
     - However, if there is a red Warning Message, you cannot request a review.

 ### (Admin only) Review Process